ssvsatya/ultimatist.github.io/_posts/2017-7-25-Finding-Your-Functional-Form.md

 \hat{Y}_i = \hat{\beta}_0 + \hat{\beta}_1 X_i + \hat{\epsilon}_i
 \end{equation}

+## Enter Box-Cox
+Box-Cox Normality Plot.
+Purpose: Find transformation to normalize data.
+Many statistical tests and intervals are based on the assumption of normality.
+The assumption of normality often leads to tests that are simple, mathematically tractable, and powerful compared to tests that do not make the normality assumption.

 Functional Form | Equation (One Feature) | Interpretation
 -----|-------|---------
 Linear|ok|B1 unit change in Y per unit change in X